Pragya-011/Covid19-Analysis/README.md

    - [Dataset 2](https://data.covid19india.org/v4/min/timeseries.min.json)

 - After the extraction process Null values were identified and replaced with zeros, and duplicates were checked for with the application of pandas functions, including grouping and sorting.
 To extract specific data from nested dictionaries, nested 'for' loops were employed.
 - Finally, individual state and city data was saved in CSV format.
-The data extraction process is documented under the "Python_files" in the "Covid_Project_json_to_csv.ipynb".
+The data extraction process is documented under the "Python Files" in the "Extraction_and_Preprocessing.ipynb".

 <br>

 ## <h2 class="section-heading" id="data-exploration"><a href="your_link_here"><img src="https://media.tenor.com/RNVWPrQuO70AAAAi/covid19-corona.gif" width="50" height="50"></a> Data Exploration</h2>

-The extracted and cleaned data saved in CSV files was subsequently analyzed using a combination of SQL queries and Excel.
+The extracted and cleaned data saved in "Data" was subsequently analyzed using a combination of SQL queries and Excel.
 This involved querying the structured data to retrieve relevant information and perform calculations, aggregations, and statistical operations.
-The analysis aimed to uncover patterns, trends, and insights related to COVID-19.SQL queries are documented in the "Covid_Project.sql" file, providing insights derived from various tables.
+The analysis aimed to uncover patterns, trends, and insights related to COVID-19.
+SQL queries are documented under the "SQL File directory" in the "Covid_Project.sql" file, providing insights derived from various tables.

 <br>